 Vitamin C helps release the stress hormone cortisol (too much cortisol can cause depression).
 Foods that contain Vitamin C are broccoli, Brussels sprouts, cauliflower, green and red peppers, spinach, cabbage, turnip greens, and other leafy greens.
 Sweet and white potatoes.
 Tomatoes and tomato juice.
 Winter squash.
 Orange, kiwi, lemon, guava, grapefruit, papaya, cantaloupe and strawberries.

 Magnesium can help control blood pressure, regulate nerve cell function and also enhance serotonin.
 Magnesium deficiency in the brain may lower your serotonin levels.
-Consume daily magnesium-rich foods like dark greens, bananas and fish, this will double your chances of feeling good.
+Consume daily magnesium-rich foods like dark greens and bananas, this will double your chances of feeling good.

 I have included a few ideas of my daily diet below.
-You can adapt the diet to suit you choosing your preferred foods.
-I don’t eat meat, only eat tuna, wild salmon and I don’t like tofu.
 I haven’t included everything tryptophan-rich into my diet but what I have included has been enough for me.
 When you start to follow this healthy eating plan you will notice what works for you.
 When I eat a kiwi it wakes me up and gives me a boost when I’m starting to feel tired.
 Oranges also have the same effect.

 Make sure to include foods containing magnesium, vitamin C, B6, B12 and folate along with tryptophan-rich foods and combine them with carbs and you too can eat your way to happiness.